duongphuongleo/SPRING-semester2-Jan2026-April2026-/README.md

 - County of Simcoe,
 - Tatham Engineering

-❖ Applied, been replied, but yet successful:
+❖ Applied, has been replied, but yet successful:
 - EXP: replied on March 4

 ❖ Interviewed but yet successful:
 - Duncor Enterprises: interviewed on April 7, replied on April 13
 - GEI Consultants: interviewed on Feb 11, replied on March 16

-❖ (post May 4, 2026) Perspective to secure an interview: Soil Engineer Ltd.
+❖ (past May 4, 2026) Perspective to secure an interview: Soil Engineer Ltd
+-
+❖ (past May 10, 2026) Perspective to secure an interview: Aecon Group Inc.
+- Co-op, Assistant Coordinator, Estimating (Applied on May 12)
+- Co-op, Assistant Coordinator, Design (Applied on May 13)